jonasvandervennet/voltorb-flip/README.md

 This is a Windows Form App to help deciding your best play when battling Mr. Game at a round of [Voltorb Flip](https://bulbapedia.bulbagarden.net/wiki/Voltorb_Flip).
 There is another solver out there, you can find it [here](http://voltorbflip.com/).
 This desktop application does not require you to input bounds, however, as these are parsed automatically.

+This is just some quickly thrown together code, and I know it is very, very unstructured and extremely ugly.
+It works though

 ## Introduction

 For those that are not aware, Voltorb Flip is a luck-based game where cards are placed top-down in a 5x5 grid.
 Card can be either 1, 2, 3 or a Voltorb.
 Each row/column has a restriction both in terms of total value and number of Voltorbs it can contain.